The 20 best deals from The Home Depot's Labor Day Sale | CNN Underscored

 Home Decorators Collection Medium Arched Black Classic Accent Mirror ($125.30, originally $179; homedepot.com)

-Add not only a handsome cooling piece to your room, but also some serious ambiance with this 52-inch ceiling fan.
+Add not only a handsome cooling piece to your room but also some serious ambiance with this 52-inch ceiling fan.
 It comes with an LED light kit that allows you to choose soft white, warm white or daylight hues as well as a dimmer option.
-The bronze finish and frosted white glass shade give it a contemporary look and an included remote control makes operating it a, well, breeze.
-With more than 1,600 ratings and a nearly five-star average, it’s a smart bet to pick up now, especially when it’s 14% off.
+The bronze finish and frosted white glass shade give it a contemporary look, and an included remote control makes operating it a, well, breeze.
+With more than 1,600 ratings and a nearly 5-star average, it’s a smart bet to pick up now, especially when it’s 14% off.

 Serta Augustus 32-Seater Convertible Tuxedo Sofa ($606.52, originally $729.99; homedepot.com)